Residency Visa Overview

 Panama has made it fairly easy for foreigners to obtain a residency visa to live here.

 Although you will need to hire an attorney to get a Visa, the process is really not that difficult if you follow the step-by-step requirements.
 Each of the Visa Programs has its own set of requirements, so you should make sure you understand them thoroughly or have a Panamanian attorney advise you on the best option for you.

-The two most popular residency visas are:
+The most popular residency visa is the: